pydata/xarray/doc/user-guide/terminology.rst

 corresponding coordinate arrays.
 The datasets have overlapping coordinates on dimension ``'x'``, with values ``[1, 2]`` in ds1 and [2, 3] in ds2, but no overlapping coordinates on dimension 'y'.

-The ``xr.combine_by_coords`` function is then used to combine the datasets by their coordinates.
+The :py:func:`xr.combine_by_coords` function is then used to combine the datasets by their coordinates.
 This function combines datasets with non-overlapping dimensions and concatenates arrays along overlapping dimensions.
 In this case, it will concatenate the data arrays along dimension 'x' and create a new coordinate array with values [1, 2, 3].
 The resulting combined dataset 'combined_ds' will have dimensions 'x' and 'y'.